 Happy Daruma Creative Studio provides a range of services which include:

-+ Picture framing design
++ Picture framing design and consultation

 + Interior design/ styling/ gallery wall layout

-+ Art curating
++ Art consultancy and curation

-- consulting about art display
+- art display

 - street, mural and contemporary art